yuanqing/malarkey/README.md

 # Malarkey.js

-> Type out the contents of a DOM element.
+> Simulate a typewriter/ticker effect on a DOM element.

 ## Usage